How To Get Rid Of Paint Smell

 • DO NOT put out bowls of vinegar.
 This may lessen odors but does not remove VOCs

-• DO NOT put plants around to room to eliminate paint fumes.
+• DO NOT put plants around to room to eliminate paint fumes and hence, getting rid of paint smell.
 There are a number of plants that do remove toxins from the air and then produce fresh air.
 While plants can eliminate a small amount of VOCs, they are not adequate to handle the VOCs from painting a room.
 You would need hundreds of plants.

 HOW TO REMOVE PAINT FUMES